gl-bigdata-procamp/bigdata-procamp/labs/kafka/lab1.md

 ### Overview
 This lab has two parts:
 1. Producer side.
-Here the task is to extend the Apache Nifi lab and publish same messages to Apache Kafka.
+Here the task is to extend the Apache Nifi lab and publish the same messages to Apache Kafka.
 2. Consumer side.
-Implement logic on consumer using programming language of your choice.
+Implement logic on the consumer side using a programming language of your choice.

 ### Task Description
+The goal is to write the BitCoins Transactions data to Kafka, then read this data on the consumer side and compute the top 10 transactions by the `price` field.

-On NiFi lessons, the NiFi workflow has been presented, which reads BitCoins transactions data.
+On NiFi leacture, the NiFi workflow has been presented, which reads BitCoins transactions data.
 A single transaction, converted to a string, looks like the following (where "value" is a default value for data field in Kafka):
 ```
 {
    "data":{